Tube and Tyre Basic Guides By Carter Hayes March 7, 2026 9 min read

 Share:

-You can change rim size safely if you match tire diameter, width, load index, speed rating and rim width/offset to your vehicle specs.
-Use the sidewall code (e.g., 225/45R17) to confirm diameter and aspect ratio, keep overall diameter within ±3%, and guarantee load and speed ratings meet or exceed OEM.
-Check clearance for brakes and suspension, perform static spin and a road test, and re-torque lug nuts—continue for step‑by‑step fitment and inspection procedures.
+You can change rim size safely if you match tire diameter, width, load index, speed rating, and rim width/offset to your vehicle specs.
+Use the sidewall code (e.g., 225/45R17) to confirm diameter and aspect ratio, keep overall diameter within ±3%, and make sure load and speed ratings meet or exceed OEM specs.
+Check clearance for brakes and suspension, do a static spin and a road test, and re-torque lug nuts.
+Read on for step-by-step fitment and inspection procedures.

 Quick Answer: Can You Change Rim Size Safely?